k2nt/su23-holistics-interview/README.md

 ### Prerequisites

 For the backend, make sure Python is at least version 3.9.
+To install Python dependencies, type `pip3 install -r requirements.txt` in the `backend` folder.

 For the frontend, make sure Node.js and Yarn is at the latest stable version.
+To install Javascript dependencies, type `yarn install` in the `frontend` folder.

 Optionally, install Docker to run the application in a containerized environment.

 ### Deploy locally

 To start the frontend service, change the work directory into the `frontend` folder and type `yarn start`

+To start the backend service, change the work directory into the `backend` folder and type `make run-local`

 ### Deploy via Docker